 Declaring a Minor

-Students should complete their Declaration of Minor form during registration for either the first or second semester of the sophomore year.
+Students should complete their Declaration of Minor form during registration advising for either the first or second semester of the sophomore year.
 Under limited circumstances, students may begin a minor in the first semester of the junior year.
-Declaration forms are available below or in the Interdisciplinary Studies office.
-The student's Major Department Chair, the Chair/Director/Coordinator of the Minor, and Director of Interdisciplinary Studies must approve the application.
+Declaration forms are available online.
+The area head of the Minor, the Director of Interdisciplinary Studies and the Registrar must approve the application.

-Students must be on track in their major and in good academic standing, with a cumulative GPA of 2.0 to pursue a minor.
+In order to pursue a minor, students must be on track in their major and in good academic standing, with fewer than 6 credits behind and a cumulative GPA of 2.0.
+Students who fall behind 6 credits or more after declaring a minor will be automatically dropped from the minor.
+Students who fall below a 2.0 cumulative GPA after declaring a minor will be given a written warning at first, then automatically dropped from the minor if their GPA is not above 2.0 in the subsequent semester.
+In both cases students can reapply for the minor once they've caught up in their major and/or liberal arts requirements and/or raised their GPA.
 Not all minors are open to all majors.
 See each specific minor for details.
 Students will be allowed to register for courses on a space-available basis, which is not guaranteed, but registering early will significantly increase the chances of getting into their required courses.

-Transfer students who apply for and are approved to pursue a minor upon entering the College need to fulfill degree program requirements through an appropriate combination of transfer courses and courses completed at Otis.
-Transfer students must be in good academic standing, with a cumulative GPA of 2.0, upon entering the College to be eligible for pursuing a Minor.
+Transfer students who apply for and are approved to pursue a minor upon entering the College must meet the requirements above and fulfill degree program requirements through an appropriate combination of transfer courses and courses completed at Otis.

 Contact Interdisciplinary Studies (via email form)

-The Interdisciplinary Studies office, Ahmanson 606, is open Monday and Friday, 10 am - 3 pm and Tuesday - Thursday, 10 am - 6 pm.
+The Interdisciplinary Studies office, Ahmanson 606, is open Monday through Friday 10 am - 6 pm.
 Studio visits and advisement on courses, internships, graduate schools and careers are available for all current and prospective Interdisciplinary Studies students.
 Call (310) 846-2634 or contact the IS Program Assistant to schedule a meeting with the IS Director.

-Michele Jaquis (IS/ACT Director; Community Arts Engagement, Sustainability, Teacher Credential Preparation)
+Michele Jaquis (IS/ACT Director; Community Arts Engagement, Entreprenuership, Teacher Credential Preparation)

 Ricardo Estrada (Program Assistant)